chaseleantj/gpt-prompts/README.md

-# Chat-GPT prompts
+# ChatGPT prompts

-I've found the Chat-GPT code interpreter feature to be very useful.
+I've found the ChatGPT code interpreter feature to be very useful.

 I made some prompts for it to turn images into videos and apply some cool animations.
 You can find the prompts below.